sahasourav17/CalcCGPA-CUET-Students-Portal/README.md

 * Login to your student portal and head over to the ``Published Result`` page.
 * Right Click on the page and Select inspect option.
 * In ``console`` just paste the previously copied code.
 * Boom!!
-It will show your CGPA less than a Second.
+It will show your CGPA less than a Second in the console.

 **NOTE**
 - Must choose 100 records per page.